Colorado Springs Snowfall Totals & Accumulation Averages

 These averages don't show how much the snowfall in Colorado Springs varies from year to year.

-New snow for February ranges from over 6.1 inches in heavy snowfall years to under 1.2 inches in light years.
+New snow for February ranges from over 6.5 inches in heavy snowfall years to under an inch in light years.

 When Colorado Springs Has Its First & Last Snowfalls